The Opportunity in Resilience—Why Physical Risk Mitigation is More Than Just a Cost Center

 Dirty-to-clean value-add strategies with Galvanize Real Estate

-Making (& winning) the business case for decarbonization in real estate
+Making (and winning) the business case for retrofit capital

-Making (& winning) the business case for decarbonization in real estate
+Making (and winning) the business case for retrofit capital

 Zero.